CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/song_07.md

 ## Edit Volume

-Adjust the volume of the note here.
+Adjust the volume of voice (the amount of vocal cord vibration, which is the source of voice) here.

-\* You can also use [dynamic marks](songtrack.md/#dynamic-mark-setting) to adjust the volume easily.
+You can also use [dynamic marks](songtrack.md/#dynamic-mark-setting) to adjust the volume.

 ![volume](images/song_07_8.png)